Models as Approximations II: A Model-Free Theory of Parametric Regression: Summary and Conclusion

+Well-specification being an ideal, in reality we always face degrees of misspecification.
+Acknowledging the universality of misspecification, however, does {\em not} justify carelessness in practice.
+It is mandatory to perform diagnostics and, in fact, we proposed a type of diagnostic in Sections~\ref{sec:reweighting} and \ref{sec:reweighting-methodology} tailored to the present notion of mis-/well-specification.
+The diagnostic consists of checking the dependence of regression functionals on the regressor distribution by systematically perturbing the latter, not by shifting or otherwise moving it, but by reweighting it.
+Reweighting has the considerable advantage over other forms of perturbation that it applies to all variable types, not just quantitative ones.

+While the reality of misspecification imposes a duty to perform diagnostics, there is also an argument to be made to feel less guilty about choosing simpler models over more complex ones.
+One reason is that the reweighting diagnostic permits localization of models and thereby enables a systematic exploration of local best approximations, always in terms of model parameters interpreted as regression functionals.
+As shown in Sections~\ref{sec:focal-coefficient}-\ref{sec:focal-reweighting}, this possibility vastly extends the expressive power of models beyond that of a single model fit.

-With degrees of misspecification accepted as the reality in regression analysis, we of course do {\em not} advocate carelessness in its practice.
-It should always be mandatory to perform due diligence in terms of regression diagnostics, and in fact we proposed new types of diagnostics in Section~\ref{sec:reweighting}.
-There is, however, an argument to be made to feel less guilty about using simple models when they capture essential features of the data.
-In addition, there is an argument to be made in favor of using statistical inference that is model-robust, and to this end one can use either $\xy$ bootstrap estimators or plug-in/sandwich estimators of standard error.
-Between the two we advanced some arguments in favor of using bootstrap over plug-in/sandwich estimators.
-More importantly, however, both approaches to inference are in accord with the following important principle: When regressors are random, they should be treated as random.
+Finally, there is an argument to be made in favor of using statistical inference that is model-robust, and to this end one can use $\xy$ bootstrap estimators or plug-in/sandwich estimators of standard errors.
+Between the two, one can give arguments in favor of bootstrap over plug-in/sandwich estimators.
+Most importantly, though, both approaches to inference are in accord with the insight that misspecification forces us to treat regressors as random.

-{\bf Acknowledgments}: We are grateful to Gemma Moran and Bikram Karmakar for their help in the generalizations of Section~\ref{sec:conditional-parameter}.
+{\bf Acknowledgments}: We are grateful to Gemma Moran and Bikram Karmakar for their help in the generalizations of Section~\ref{sec:conditional-parameter}, and to Hannes Leeb for pointing out the source of the Tukey quote shown before the introduction.